citp/privacy-policy-historical/h/ho/hon/honey.is.md

 You can access Your Information at any time in order to ensure its accuracy or make any updates as you may require through the use of “My Account” or by emailing us at [hello@honey.is](mailto:hello@honey.is).

-### Enforcement

-In compliance with the U.S.-EU and U.S.-Swiss Safe Harbor Principles, Honey commits to resolve complaints about your privacy and our collection or use of your personal information.
-European Union or Swiss citizens with inquiries or complaints regarding this privacy policy should first contact Honey at: [hello@honey.is](mailto:hello@honey.is).

-Honey has further committed to refer unresolved privacy complaints under the U.S.-EU and U.S.-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit <http://www.bbb.org/us/safe-harbor-complaints> for more information and to file a complaint.

 ### Changes

 Honey reserves the right to change its Privacy Policy from time to time, as may be necessary in order to accommodate our business and our users.
 We encourage you to bookmark and review this Privacy Policy form occasionally in order to ensure that you are up to date on any changes.
-This Privacy Policy was last updated on June 22, 2015.
+This Privacy Policy was last updated on May 15, 2017.

 ### Contact